 Did you know that Papaya Paste can make your meat super tender?
-Papaya paste tenderizes meat deliciously well and very effectively, so that the meat melts in your mouth with each bite and the angels start to sing.
+Papaya paste tenderizes meat deliciously well and very effectively so that the meat melts in your mouth with each bite and the angels start to sing.

 Learn how to make and store papaya paste meat tenderizer.
-I am sharing my experience, useful tips and a video further below.
+I am sharing my experience, useful tips, and a video further below.

 The first time I heard papaya was used as a meat tenderizer, I didn’t believe it.

-How could such a plainly tasting tropical fruit, which has never been much regarded as a super fruit anyway, turn tough meat cuts into tender soft melt in the mouth meat?
+How could such a plainly tasting tropical fruit, which has never been much regarded as a super fruit anyway, turn tough meat cuts into a tender soft melt in the mouth meat?

 I thought it was a joke.
-Even if the papaya paste could make meat soft, it would surely have some kind of a side effect such as make the meat taste weird or that the meat would get tough again while cooking.
+Even if the papaya paste could make meat soft, it would surely have some kind of a side effect such as making the meat taste weird or that the meat would get tough again while cooking.

 My life philosophy is simple: If it’s too good to be true, there must be something wrong!

-After all, nurturing a believe towards odd doll idols, hanging on the idea of an afterlife with 14 women (or god forbid men!), or trusting in stories of immaculate and death rising beings, are meant for the lambs among us in our society.
+After all, nurturing a belief towards odd doll idols, hanging on the idea of an afterlife with 14 women (or god forbid men!), or trusting in stories of immaculate and death rising beings, are meant for the lambs among us in our society.

-Also, anything that promises to be a quick fix to a problem is most of the time either, A a scam or B a very expensive men made thing.
+Also, anything that promises to be a quick fix to a problem is most of the time either, A a scam or B very expensive men made a thing.

-Ironically, I ended up beating my own believes towards the papaya paste, as i was invited one fine night in a friends house with some mouth melting beef on my plate, which had been prepared with papaya paste.
+Ironically, I ended up beating my own believes towards the papaya paste, as I was invited one fine night in a friends house with some mouth melting beef on my plate, which had been prepared with papaya paste.

 If such an inexpensive fruit, which can be bought easily in most parts of the world, could do such a thing in small dosage, then obviously I had to try it out for myself.